lcordes/bci/README.md

     python3 src/bci_server.py --client

-Use the experiment interface to get feedback whether your motor imagery is classified correctly by the current model:
+Use the experiment interface to get feedback on whether your motor imagery is classified correctly by the current model:

     python3 src/apps/accuracy_checker.py